IamSoo/hackernew-scraper/README.md

 # Hackernews Scraper

-*This is a python app and is used as a web scraper for hackernews site.
-The app takes one input(+ive integer) no of posts as an argument.*
+*This is a python app and can be used as a web scraper for hackernews site.
+The app takes one input( a +ive integer) no of posts as an argument.*
 *And shows the top no of posts.
 It also exposes one REST endpoint that can be used with <b>curl</b> command.*
 *It uses famous BeautifulSoup to parse the page information and then sub children are extracted.*